 There's no sure way to avoid an income tax audit.
 In fact, every year the IRS conducts a number of random audits to serve as benchmarks for its examinations.
 The best things you can do are file on time and pay what you owe.
 When it comes down to it, punctuality and accuracy are the only things the IRS really wants.

-For more information on audits and tax returns, examine the links on the next page.
+For more information on audits and tax returns, examine the links below.

 - Associated Press.
 "Tax-audit risk rises with your income."
 3/1/2007. http://www.msnbc.msn.com/id/16886491/ (Accessed 4/18/08)